Saint-Sulpice-de-Cognac

 Saint-Sulpice-de-Cognac (/fr/, lit.
 'Saint-Sulpice of Cognac') is a former commune in the Charente department in the Nouvelle-Aquitaine region in southwestern France.
 On 1 January 2024, it was merged into the new commune of Val-de-Cognac.

 Population

 Its inhabitants are known as Saint-Sulpiciens and Saint-Sulpiciennes in French.

 Climate

-Saint-Sulpice-de-Cognac, as the whole region of Cognac, is located west of the department of Charente and has a marine climate.
+Saint-Sulpice-de-Cognac, as the whole region of Cognac, is located in the western part of the department of Charente and has a marine climate.